Datacenter TCP (DCTCP)

-- draft-ietf-tcpm-dctcp-04, Datacenter TCP (DCTCP): TCP Congestion Control for Datacenters, Stephen Bensley, Lars Eggert, Dave Thaler, Praveen Balasubramanian, Glenn Judd, February 2017
+- draft-ietf-tcpm-dctcp-05, Datacenter TCP (DCTCP): TCP Congestion Control for Datacenters, Stephen Bensley, Dave Thaler, Praveen Balasubramanian, Lars Eggert, Glenn Judd, March 2017

 - RFC 7560, Problem Statement and Requirements for Increased Accuracy in Explicit Congestion Notification (ECN) Feedback, M. Kühlewind, Ed., R. Scheffenegger, B. Briscoe, August 2015